Paris, je t'aime: Release

 The film premiered at the 2006 Cannes Film Festival on 18 May, opening the Un Certain Regard selection.
-It had its Canadian premiere at the Toronto International Film Festival on 10 September and its US premiere in Pittsburgh, Pennsylvania on 9 April 2007.
-First Look Pictures acquired the North American rights, and the film opened in the United States on 4 May 2007.
+It had its Canadian premiere at the 2006 Toronto International Film Festival on 10 September and its US premiere in Pittsburgh, Pennsylvania, on 9 April 2007.
+Paris, je t'aime was released theatrically in France on 21 June 2006 by La Fabrique de Films, in Switzerland on 13 September 2006 by Ascot Elite Entertainment Group and in Germany on 25 January 2007 by Senator Film.
+First Look Pictures acquired the North American rights in September 2006, and the film opened in New York City on 4 May 2007, before expanding to other American cities including Los Angeles on 18 May.

 Reception

 Paris, je t'aime received generally positive reviews.
-It currently holds an 86% approval rating on Rotten Tomatoes based on 112 reviews, with an average score of 7.1/10.
-The site's consensus states: "Paris je t'aime is uneven, but there are more than enough delightful moments in this omnibus tribute to the City of Lights to tip the scale in its favor."
-Metacritic gives the film a 66/100 rating based on 27 critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 86% based on 112 reviews, with an average rating of 7.1/10.
+The website's critics consensus reads, "Paris Je T'aime is uneven, but there are more than enough delightful moments in this omnibus tribute to the City of Light to tip the scale in its favor."
+Metacritic, which uses a weighted average, assigned the film a score of 66 out of 100, based on 27 critics, indicating "generally favorable" reviews.

 Influence

-Following the success of Paris, je t'aime, a similarly structured film, New York, I Love You, focusing on life in that city, premiered at the 2008 Toronto International Film Festival and was released in a limited number of theatres in 2009.
-A third entry in the series, Rio, Eu Te Amo, was released in 2014.
-Berlin, I Love You followed this later in 2019.
+Following the success of Paris, je t'aime, a similarly structured film, New York, I Love You, focusing on life in that city, premiered at the 2008 Toronto International Film Festival and received a limited theatrical release in 2009.
+The third and fourth entries in the series, Tbilisi, I Love You and Rio, I Love You, were released in 2014.
+Berlin, I Love You followed in 2019.

+The film was the first part of the film almanac series "...I love you".
+The action of each takes place in one of the cities of the globe: